Problems, Concerns, & Complaints

 - Fax: 503-345-5720

-* In order to appoint a representative to submit a complaint or problem on your behalf, you and your representative must read the instructions and fill out form CMS-1696 (or a written equivalent) and submit it with the request.
+* In order to appoint a representative to submit a complaint or problem on your behalf, you and your representative must read and complete the form CMS-1696.

 You can also use this information to get information about the status of your complaint.